Critics' Choice Awards 2020: Full List of Winners

 Catherine O'Hara, Schitt's Creek (Pop)

-Phoebe Waller-Bridge, Fleabag (Amazon)
+WINNER: Phoebe Waller-Bridge, Fleabag (Amazon)

 Instagram/Alex Borstein